person touching screen, heart with line chart

 Toshio FerrazaresToshio Ferrazares | Univeristy of California, Santa Barbara

-Toshio Ferrazares is currently in his third year of the Economics Ph.D.
+Toshio Ferrazares is in his fourth year of the Economics Ph.D.
 Program at the University of California, Santa Barbara.
-His research focuses largely on Public and Labor Economics.
-His current work focuses on the economics of policing and crime, where he has studied the effect of body-worn cameras on police and civilian safety.
-In 2021, he received an award for "Best Second Year Paper."
-Before attending UCSB, he obtained a M.A. degree in Economics from San Diego State University where he was a CHEPS MA affiliate.After obtaining his PHD, he hopes to pursue a career in teaching at the university level.
+His research focuses mainly on Public and Labor Economics.
+His current work focuses on the economics of policing and crime, where he studied body-worn cameras' effect on police and civilian safety.
+In 2021, he was awarded "Best Second Year Paper."
+Before attending UCSB, he obtained an M.A. in Economics from San Diego State University, where he was a CHEPS M.A. affiliate.
+Toshio is interested in researching macroeconomics, labor, and public finance.
+After obtaining his Ph.D,. he hopes to pursue a career in teaching at the university level.

 Russell Leonard